writethedocs/www/docs/organizer-guide/meetups/starting.rst

 alternatives:

 * Coffee Klatches; suitable for meetups with a few people.
-* View a Write The Docs Conference Talk, available from our video library.
+* View a Write the Docs Conference Talk, available from our video library.
 Some meetups have combined this with live Q&A with the speaker
 * Pure networking meetup; you can "roundtable" a specific topic; give each attendee a chance to talk about what they do